Institution of Civil Engineers: Publishing

 The Institution of Civil Engineers also publishes technical studies covering research and best practice in civil engineering.
 Under its commercial arm, Thomas Telford Ltd, it delivers training, recruitment, publishing and contract services, such as the NEC Engineering and Construction Contract.
 All the profits of Thomas Telford Ltd go back to the Institution to further its stated aim of putting civil engineers at the heart of society.
 The publishing division has existed since 1836 and is today called ICE Publishing.
 ICE Publishing produces roughly 30 books a year, including the ICE Manuals series, and 30 civil engineering journals, including the ICE Proceedings in nineteen parts, Géotechnique, and the Magazine of Concrete Research.
 The ICE Science series is now also published by ICE Publishing.
 ICE Science currently consists of five journals: Nanomaterials and Energy, Emerging Materials Research, Bioinspired, Biomimetic and Nanobiomaterials, Green Materials and Surface Innovations.

 Nineteen individual parts now make up the Proceedings, as follows:

+The 1895 headquarters on Great George, designed by Charles Barry Jr. After its demolition in 1910 to make way for Government Offices Great George Street, the Institution moved to the other side of the street.